 Applicants who are flexible with location preferences are most likely to be placed.
 If you are restricted to a particular region, you will be able to indicate this on your application form.
 We do our best to accommodate applicants with geographic restrictions.

-The CLM program does not provide housing for interns however, your stipend is intended to be used for housing-related expenses.
+The CLM program does not provide housing for interns however, your salary is intended to be used to cover your living expenses.

 While you must find your own housing, your mentor should assist you with this process by providing information on specific housing options that may be available to you - be sure to inquire directly with them if you need help!
 Most interns rent an apartment or a room in a home.
 A few field offices have seasonal housing options (cabin or trailer) that is typically offered at a lower cost.

 The Chicago Botanic Garden does not provide reimbursement for costs associated with relocation for internships.

 A car is not a necessity for performing your internship, and you will not be required to use your personal vehicle for work purposes.
 However, the majority of internships are in remote locations and small towns which will not necessarily have banks, grocery stores, shops, or entertainment venues nearby.
 It is strongly encouraged that interns bring their own vehicles.
 This enures that interns will not need to rely on coworkers, mentors, or other CLM interns for personal travel and travel to and from work.